 5. Press the "Next" button until you reveal the final page showing the FX "Return" faders.
 Return faders control how much of the total FX output audio is sent out.

 NOTE for SL32 and SL24 users: FX Return Channels can be accessed from the "Aux Input" section as well.

 6. Begin to turn up the FX Return Fader for the mix you create.
 Note that as expressed in the level setting procedures, if you are using channel 1 as described, the Return Fader should be the last thing necessary in order to hear FX out of the Main output.

-7. Using the Fat Channel after selecting the Return Fader channel, you can apply Compression and EQ to the FX A Output.
+7. Using the Fat Channel after selecting the FX Return Fader channel, you can apply Compression and EQ to the FX Return Output.
 This can help quell unwanted resonances and make the effected signal sound more polished.